cacticouncil/ms-teams-client/cplusplus/login/ReadMe.txt

 THIS CODE IS NOT USED ANYWHERE, our application does not depend on it in any way.
-It is hear for RECORD-KEEPING purposses ONLY.
+It is here for RECORD-KEEPING purposses ONLY.

+This started as an effort to trasnlate the electron login into C++ and failed (As of FALL 2021 Semester)

 Currently this code depends on:
 1.  https://github.com/libcpr/cpr to make C++ requests